 In the initial days, I used to write a thesis statement in my essays.
 But as I became better at structuring my write-up in a coherent way, I stopped writing it.
 In the final UPSC exam, I did not write one.
 So my suggestion is, if your essay is fluid with each argument flowing into the next effortlessly, then there is no need to write a thesis statement.
 But if you are new to writing essays and want to make things clear upfront, without leaving anything to guesswork, then state it.
 As you write more essays and become better at flow and structure, focus on subheadings and coherence between paragraphs to make the thesis statement unnecessary.

-Note: This is a free excerpt from my upcoming book, Fundamentals of Essay and Answer Writing.
-I have previously published another excerpt on GS-2.
-The final book has similar detailed chapters on Essay and answer writing for GS-1,2,3,4, including the Anthropology optional.
-Subscribe to this blog to hear first when the book launches.
+Note: This is a free chapter from my book, Fundamentals of Essay and Answer Writing..
+The book has similar detailed chapters on Essay and answer writing for GS-1,2,3,4, and the Anthropology optional.
+You can get the book here.